-An Introduction to Thinking at the Edge
+First steps in Thinking at the Edge (TAE)

 Thinking at the Edge is embodied thinking.
 It’s the crossover between thinking and sensing in a Focusing way.
 It’s especially helpful if you have some writing or study that you want to do; some area of exploration where you already have some knowledge.